The Freedom of Information Act 2000 (FOIA)

 In addition there is also a Tier 1 document that provides greater detail about the organisations commitment to DPA 1998 and a Tier 2 document that is a local operational document between sharing organisations.
 Tier 2 sets out the purpose of why the data is being shared and the specific data that is required or to be accessed.

-In the North West there has recently been established an Information Sharing Portal, which is a website that organisations will be able to access to store existing ISAs, use Privacy Impact Assessments (PIAs) to determine the legitimacy of new information sharing proposals, and if deemed legitimate, to create and authorise new information sharing arrangements.
+In the North West there has recently been established an Information Sharing Portal, which is a website that organisations will be able to access to store existing ISAs, use Data Protection Impact Assessments (DPIAs) to determine the legitimacy of new information sharing proposals, and if deemed legitimate, to create and authorise new information sharing arrangements.

 Senior staff and management board members